SiteBlocker vs Freedom: Free Website Blocker vs Premium Subscription

 TL;DR

-SiteBlocker is a completely free browser extension that gives you full access to every feature — custom block lists, scheduling, focus mode, whitelist mode, and password protection — without ever asking for your credit card.
+SiteBlocker gives you every blocking feature for free — custom block lists, scheduling, focus mode, whitelist mode, and password protection — with an optional Pro tier (from $2.99/mo) that adds keyword blocking and a full insights dashboard.
 Freedom is a well-established cross-platform app with a broader feature set including mobile blocking, focus sounds, and locked sessions, but it requires a paid subscription starting at $8.99 per month.
 If you primarily work in a browser and want powerful website blocking at zero cost, SiteBlocker is the clear choice.
 If you need native mobile app blocking and cross-device syncing, Freedom may be worth the investment.

 Feature Comparison at a Glance